-In her weblog Les grigris de Sophie of april 30, 2011, Sophie Lepetit wrote about her visit to Jean Billon, who lives in Beauvoir-sur-Mer in the Vendee area in France.
+In her weblog of April 30, 2011, Sophie Lepetit wrote about her visit to Jean Billon, who lives in Beauvoir-sur-Mer in the Vendee area in France.
 The some 3000 wooden sculptures Billon made since he became retired in 1992, have transformed exterior and interior of his house into an art environment.
 The following post summarizes Sophie's observations (thanks Sophie!).

 Life and works

-Jean Billon (1930) was born in Beauvoir in a farmers' family and at seventeen he went to work as a farmhand in Fontenay-le-Comte.
-He had a variety of jobs, like coal cutter, factory sweeper and porter at a bank, and retired from work in 1992, to settle himself in the community of Beauvoir.
+Jean Billon was born in 1930 in Beauvoir in a farmers' family and at age seventeen he went to work as a farmhand in Fontenay-le-Comte.
+He had a variety of jobs, like coal cutter, factory sweeper and porter at a bank, and retired from work in 1992, to settle in the community of Beauvoir.

 Both by chance and by desire he began making wooden sculptures, using pine and cypress, modelling the wood with a chain saw.
 It took him time to get grip on this instrument, because as he says "the chainsaw chops and I wanted to sculpt".